 Prof. Vieira is currently looking for graduate students to work on the following projects:

 1) Analysis of South Pole Telescope (SPT) survey data.

 2) Observations of strong gravitationally lensed galaxies at high-redshift.

 3) Development of cryogenic optics for next-generation CMB experiments.

-4) STARFIRE, a NASA-funded balloon project to build a 2-m FIR telescope to fly around Antartica and make a 3D map of the Universe with the redshifted 158 micron ionized carbon line.
+4) The Terahertz Intensity Mapper (TIM), a NASA-funded balloon project to build and fly a 2-m FIR telescope around Antartica and make a 3D map of the Universe with the redshifted 158 micron ionized carbon line.